gnousias/H-RANSAC/README.md

 </p>

-If you use the above software or part of it in your work, please cite it using the below details
+If you use the above software or part of it in your work, please cite it using the below
 >Nousias, G., Delibasis, K., & Maglogiannis, I. (2023).
 H-RANSAC, an algorithmic variant for Homography image transform from featureless point sets: application to video-based football analytics. arXiv [Cs.CV].
 Retrieved from http://arxiv.org/abs/2310.04912